-The first step towards being more secure is accepting that systems are vulnerable and can be compromise.
+The first step towards being more secure is accepting that systems are vulnerable and can be compromised.
 Believing a system is unbreachable instead is the surest way of making your system unsafer.

 Chapter 1: Social Engineering

-Christopher Hadnagy list the different types of social engineers:
+Christopher Hadnagy lists the different types of social engineers:

 - Hackers: since software are becoming harder to break through, hackers are more and more moving into social engineering;

-- Penetration Testers: they have the skills of a hacker but use it to test their clients’ systems
+- Penetration Testers: they have the skills of a hacker but use them to test their clients’ systems

 - Identity Thieves:

 - Disgruntle Employees: often difficult to detect as they hide their displeasure.
-The more disgruntles they become the more they justify their malicious actions
+The more disgruntled they become the more they justify their malicious actions

 - Sales People: